- $7.17 billion program to help schools and libraries support remote learning

 The Emergency Connectivity Fund Program will reimburse schools and libraries for the reasonable costs of eligible equipment and broadband connections used to help students, staff, and patrons who otherwise lack access to be able to engage in remote learning.

-According to a June 2020 report from Common Sense Media and the Boston Consulting Group, more than 50 million public school students were learning remotely last year, but a staggering nine million of them didn’t have the necessary device or internet connection.
+According to a June 2020 report from Common Sense Media and the Boston Consulting Group, more than 50 million public school students were learning remotely last year, but a staggering nine million of them didn’t have the necessary devices or internet connections to do their schoolwork.

 At a workshop hosted by the Schools, Health & Libraries Broadband (SHLB) Coalition, Acting FCC Chairwoman Jessica Rosenworcel described the Emergency Connectivity Fund as “the largest single effort in our nation’s history to make sure students have access to the broadband and devices they need for school…so that kids who have been locked out of the virtual classroom can now go online for class and do their nightly schoolwork.
 Plus, it will make it possible for libraries nationwide to offer their patrons, including students, new ways to go online and bring connectivity home.”